England

 Supporting study materials

-The module is delivered online via the module website, which includes all study support, a multiplicity of online text, audio and visual assets, together with two printed module books.
+The module is delivered online via the module website, which includes all study support, a multiplicity of online text, audio and visual assets, and two printed module books.

 You will acquire and apply knowledge and understanding of key political debates, applying these to your understanding of the contemporary social world.
 This will help you explain and evaluate issues of ethical, social, political, policy and public concern, with the ability to assess their impact on real-world institutions and events.

-As well as building your interdisciplinary social science knowledge, you will develop practical and transferable skills.
-These include critical thinking; report and essay writing; making presentations; ICT skills; collaborative working skills; synthesising and applying knowledge.
-You will also learn how to:
+As well as building your interdisciplinary social science knowledge, you'll develop practical and transferable skills.
+These include critical thinking report and essay writing, making presentations, ICT skills, collaborative working skills, and synthesising and applying knowledge.
+You'll also learn how to:

 This module offers a comprehensive grounding in the study of politics at OU level 2 and provides opportunities to develop skills that will be relevant to your current or future career.